tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Answer* (xyin6-stat6250): It should appear before any other reference to the variable in teh DATA step, otherwise of the variable has been created by another statement, the LENGTH statement will not work.
 - Question (lsun20-stat6250): Why the length of the variable Type is not 10 with the Length statement?
 - Answer (lsun20-stat6250): Because the LENGTH statement is in the wrong place, it should before any other reference to the variable in the DATA step.
+- *Question* (sbagdi-stat6250): Why should a LENGTH statement appear before any other reference to the varaible in a DATA step?